Parvpaigwar/Beg-projects/README.md

 OTHER PROJECTS -
 1. youtbe downloader

+This Python script creates a simple YouTube video downloader GUI application using the pytube library and tkinter for the graphical interface.
+Upon execution, the user can input a YouTube video URL, select a folder to save the downloaded video, and initiate the download process by clicking the "Get video!" button.

+The DownloaderApp class sets up the main GUI window with a title, an entry field for the YouTube video URL, and a button to start the download process.
+The open_file_dialog function opens a file dialog to select the destination folder for saving the downloaded video.

+The download_video function is responsible for downloading the video from the provided URL to the specified directory.
+It uses pytube to fetch the video streams, selects the highest resolution progressive stream in MP4 format, and downloads the video file to the specified directory.
+Upon completion or failure, it displays a corresponding message box.

+The script utilizes threading to ensure that the GUI remains responsive during the download process.
+When the user initiates the download, the GUI button is disabled, and the download process runs in a separate thread, allowing the user to continue interacting with the application.

+Overall, this script provides a user-friendly way to download YouTube videos with a simple and intuitive graphical interface.

 2. Password generator
 This Python script is a customizable password generator that allows users to specify the minimum length of the password and optionally include numbers and special characters.
 The function generate_password constructs the password by randomly selecting characters from a pool that includes letters, and conditionally, digits and punctuation based on user preferences.
 It ensures the password meets the user-specified criteria regarding length and character types before returning it.
 The script interacts with the user through prompts to determine these preferences, then generates and displays the resulting password.